Making Windows XP Start Faster

 RAM and Virtual Memory Settings

-When you run out of physical (RAM) memory, Windows will use a check of your hard disk to create virtual memory.
+When you run out of physical memory (RAM), Windows will use a chunk of your hard disk to create virtual memory.
 This is a nice feature, because it allows application programs to access huge amounts of memory.
 The only problem with virtual memory is that it's a lot slower than real RAM.
-So installing extra RAM on the system board is a good idea because it's pretty cheap and easy to pop in.
+So installing extra RAM is a good idea because it's pretty cheap and easy to pop in.
 Find out how much your system will accommodate and install the maximum amount.
 Extra RAM will probably do more to boost your overall system performance than anything else!
-But getting back to Virtual Memory, it's wise to let Windows manage the amount, unless you are a Wizard, with a capital W. Go to Control Panel / System / Advanced, then press the Settings button under Performance.
-Click Advanced again, then press the Change button under Virtual Memory.
-If System managed size is selected, you're all set.
-If you want to fiddle with the Custom Size options, be my guest!
+See my article on How to Upgrade Your Memory for help with this task, and where the screwdriver may enter the scene.

 Turn Off Extraneous System Services

 We're heading into uber-geek territory here, so be forewarned.
 Windows doesn't know exactly how you're going to use your computer, so it starts a whole bunch of system services that manage network connections, database access, error reporting, remote access and other nerdy-sounding things.
 You may not need all these services, and disabling some of them can reduce your startup time and system overhead.
 But choosing which ones to nuke is a bit daunting, unless you are an expert on Windows operating system internals.
 Here's my advice... look at these explanations and advice then disable only the ones that you're sure about.
-If you encounter a problem, you can always go back and turn a service back on.
+If you encounter a problem, you can always turn a service back on.

 Check out other articles in this category: